bsarfo/dataviz-project-template-proposal/README.md

 This work is part of my data visualisation project, where I will develop prototypes, iterate on sketches, and eventually deliver an interactive visualisation dashboard.
 ## Data

-The dataset used is BMW Sales Data (2010–2024) with 50,000 entries.
+The dataset used is the BMW Sales Data (2010–2024), comprising 50,000 entries.
 It is provided in CSV format for this course.
 Comparable public datasets also exist (e.g., BMW Sales 2010–2024 on Kaggle
 ).

 Key Fields